isabella232/drawIT/README.md

 ## Running drawIT

 Using GUI:
-- test/run.py  (use for JSON/YAML/RIAS passing no parameters)
-- test/run.py <api-key\>  (use for RIAS passing IBM Cloud API Key)
+- test/run.sh
-- GUI outputs drawio xml (plus errors/warnings) to user's Documents/drawIT folder by default.
+- GUI outputs drawio xml to Documents/drawIT by default.

 <!--
 2. Using NodeJS: